 Use the Ellipse tool to draws circles and ovals.

-For more information on Ellipsis, see Draw lines and shapes with Animate CC.
+For more information on Ellipsis, see Draw lines and shapes with Animate.

 Use the Pencil tool to draw and edit freehand lines.

-To learn how to use the Pencil tool, see Lines and shapes in Animate CC.
+To learn how to use the Pencil tool, see Lines and shapes in Animate.

 Use the Pen tool (P) to draw straight and curved lines to create objects.

 For detailed information on using the Pen tool, see the article on Drawing with the Pen tool.

 Use the Rectangle tool (M) to draw squares and rectangles.

 See the article on Lines and shapes to know how to use the Rectangle tool.